-Keep those photos and questions coming into: AskJoeB@gmail.com and receive a video critique.
+Keep those photos and questions coming to: AskJoeB@gmail.com, and I’ll create a video critique for you.